Looking for the perfect Miami Beach holiday? Me too. And I loved my stay at the Four Seasons Surfside.

 I even had the courage to have my first solo Flytographer session (which is always a blessing as they are, of course, the only photos I have of me!)

 If you haven’t been to Miami Beach for a while…. go.
 I loved returning and it definitely won’t be years until I go back.
+It really was the perfect Miami Beach holiday.

 Find out more about Florida by visiting Visit Florida‘s website – it has a good collection of resources and can help you plan your next trip.
 Start here for ideas on what to do and see in Miami, accommodation and shopping, of course.
 You can also visit the Miami and Beaches website.